micartey/nixos-server/README.md

 ## Use as analysis machine

 As you can generate and start virtuel machines, it only makes sense to use it as well for testing new software.
-This is possible with the `qcow` vm.
+This is possible with the `qcow` or `iso` vm.
+You probably want to use the iso vm as all the changes will be discarded, unlike with qcow.

 The vm automatically create `traffic.pcap` and `audit.log` files which are usable for logging network traffic and executions.
 To analyze the network traffic, you can also start the `wireshark-qcow-vm` job which will show live traffic.